5 Minute Read

 Buyers want to walk in and see an open—yet intimate—space that inspires conversation, not channel-surfing.

 This isn’t your run-of-the-mill weekend tidy-up.
 Think of it as spring cleaning on steroids.
-You’ve got to get down to the nitty-gritty so that even the smallest details shine.
+You’ve got to think about what buyers look for and get down to the nitty-gritty so that even the smallest details shine.
 From ceiling fans and window blinds to baseboards and tile grout, no surface goes unscrubbed!

 Don’t forget to get your windows squeaky-clean.
 “There needs to be as much light coming in as possible,” Dawn says.